ChaoticByte/lurch-dl/README.md

 - Continuable Downloads
 - Show infos about that Episode

-## Known Issues
+## Known Issues / Limitations

-- Downloads are capped to 10 Mbyte/s and buffering is simulated to pre-empt IP blocking due to API ratelimiting
+- Downloads are **capped to 10 Mbyte/s by default** and buffering is simulated to pre-empt IP blocking due to API rate-limiting
-- Start- and stop-timestamps are not very accurate (± 8 seconds)
+- Because of the length of video chunks, **start- and stop-timestamps are inaccurate** (± 8 seconds)
-- Some videoplayers may have problems with the resulting file.
-To fix this, you can use ffmpeg to rewrite the video into a MKV-File: `ffmpeg -i video.ts -acodec copy -vcodec copy video.mkv`
+- **Some videoplayers may have problems with the downloaded video file**.
+To fix this, you can use ffmpeg to rewrite the video into a MKV-File:

-## Supported Platforms

-Only compatible with Linux.
+  `ffmpeg -i video.ts -acodec copy -vcodec copy video.mkv`

 ## Download / Installation

 New versions will appear under [Releases](https://github.com/ChaoticByte/lurch-dl/releases).
-Just download the application and run it via the terminal/cmd/powershell/...
+Just download the application and run it via your favourite terminal emulator.

-On Linux, you may have to mark the file as executable before being able to run it.
+> Note: **You may have to mark the file as executable before being able to run it.**

-## Cli Usage
+## Usage

 Run `lurch-dl --help` to see available options.

+> Note: This tool runs entirely on the command line.

 ### Examples